How to Defend Europe at the Northern Flank

 Session I: Thinking about the antagonists: Do we get Russia and China right?

-Session II: A View to the High North and North Atlantic: Interests, Threat Perception and Options
+Session II: A View to the High North and North Atlantic: European Interests, Threat Perception and Options

 Session III: Gotland - Island Under Threat